 Over the past year, we have observed the impact of COVID-19 in almost all sectors.
 Finance has undoubtedly been the sector most affected by the epidemic.
 As banks took action to reduce the financial implications of working from home and pandemic processes, more responsibility fell on compliance teams.

 Many compliance teams stuck in traditional technology came under financial pressure.
-Besides, they had difficulty keeping up with the new developments that emerged during this period.
+Besides, they had difficulty keeping up with the new developments that emerged.
 Finally, such compliance teams fell behind in implementing effective Customer Due Diligence requirements.

-As such, it became clear that the strategies determined for 2021 should be based on more up-to-date information.
-All financial institutions must take a risk-based approach, drawing lessons from the past period.
+It became clear that the strategies determined for 2021 should be based on more up-to-date information.
+All financial institutions must take a risk-based approach, drawing lessons from the past.

 This article discussed AML compliance trends that banks and other financial institutions should follow in 2021.